-The Impact of the cost of living in the South Hams
+The Impact of the cost of living in West Devon

-The dramatic increase in the cost of living has already begun to have a significant impact on residents across the district.
+The dramatic increase in the cost of living has already begun to have a significant impact on residents across the borough.

-In April 2022, the energy price cap was increased by 54% and in August, inflation reached a 40-year high at 10.1%.
-These increases against a backdrop of recovering from the financial and health impacts of the global pandemic are likely to increase inequality and disproportionately affect the District's most deprived communities.
+In April 2022, the energy unit price cap was increased by 54% and in August, inflation reached a 40-year high at 10.1%.
+These increases against a backdrop of recovering from the financial and health impacts of the global pandemic are likely to increase inequality and disproportionately affect the Borough's most deprived communities.

-The following groups are likely to particularly affected:
+The following groups are likely to particularly affected